Many-Server Queueing Systems with Heterogeneous Strategic Servers in Heavy Traffic: Proofs for Theorems

 Hence, if $\vartheta^n$ is an event epoch for $\tilde{S}^n(t)$, we have $\left(\hat{X}_\alpha^n(\vartheta^n)\right)^-\leq \hat{Y}_1^n(\vartheta^n)$ and if $\vartheta^n$ is an event epoch for $A^n(t)$, we have $\left(\hat{X}_\alpha^n(\vartheta^n)\right)^-= \hat{Y}_1^n(\vartheta^n)$, both contradicts with the definition of $\vartheta^n$.
 Hence, we conclude that $\left(\hat{X}_\alpha^n(t)\right)^-\leq \hat{Y}_1^n(t)$ for all $t\geq 0$ with probability 1.

-Now, define $\zeta^n:=n^{-\alpha}\left(\sum_{k=1}^{N^n}\tilde{\mu}_k^n-N^n\bar{\mu}\right)$ and by re-arranging the terms we have
+Now, define $\zeta^n:=n^{-\alpha}\left(\sum_{k=1}^{N^n_\alpha}\tilde{\mu}_k^n-N^n_\alpha \bar{\mu}\right)$ and by re-arranging the terms we have

 Take $M_1:=(\beta\left(\lambda^n\right)^\alpha\bar{\mu}^{1-\alpha}+n^\alpha \zeta^n)^++2n^\alpha,$ and define a new birth-death process $Y_2^n(t)$ with $Y_2^n(0)=Y_1^n(0)$ with probability 1, whose birth rate at $Y_2^n(t)=i$ is $\lambda^n-\mu_{\min}\min\{i,M_1\}$ and death rate is $\lambda^n$ at $Y_2^n(t)\neq 0$.
-By definition $Y_2(t)$ is stochastically greater than $Y_1^n(t)$.
-Using a similar argument as above, we can couple $Y_2(t)$ with a simple birth death process $Y_3(t)$ where $Y_3^n(0)=(Y_2^n(0)-M)^+$ with birth rate $\lambda^n-\mu_{\min}M_1$, death rate $\lambda^n$ and $Y_2^n(t)\leq M_1+Y_3^n(t)$ for all $t\geq 0$.
+By definition, $Y_2(t)$ is stochastically greater than $Y_1^n(t)$.
+Using a similar argument as above, we can couple $Y_2(t)$ with a simple birth death process $Y_3(t)$ where $Y_3^n(0)=(Y_2^n(0)-M_1)^+$ with birth rate $\lambda^n-\mu_{\min}M_1$, death rate $\lambda^n$ and $Y_2^n(t)\leq M_1+Y_3^n(t)$ for all $t\geq 0$.
 As birth and death rates are constants, $Y_3(t)$ is equivalent to an $M/M/1$ queue.
 Hence, we can prove that $\left(\hat{X}^n(\infty)\right)^-$ is uniformly integrable by showing that $\sup\EE\left[\left(n^{-\alpha}(M_1+Y_3^n(\infty))\right)^2\right]<\infty$.
 For $n\in \NN$,

-Assumption~\ref{asm:lambdascaling} implies that the second, fourth and fifth terms converges to a finite number for any $\alpha\geq 1/2$ and hence can be bounded uniformly for any $n$.
-Also, using the simple identity $(a+b)^2\leq 2a^2+2b^2$, we have
+Assumption~\ref{asm:lambdascaling} implies that the second, fourth and fifth terms converge to a finite number for any $\alpha\geq 1/2$ and hence can be bounded uniformly for any $n$.
+Also, using the identity $(a+b)^2\leq 2a^2+2b^2$, we have

 Again we can use Assumption~\ref{asm:lambdascaling} to show that the first term converges to a finite number.
-Using independence
+Using independence we have

 which also converges and hence can be uniformly bounded for all $n$.
 Similarly,

 which also converges and proves the uniform integrability of $\left\{\left(\hat{X}_\alpha^n(\infty)\right)^-\right\}_{n\in \NN}$.
 The proof of the uniform integrability of $\left\{\left(\hat{X}_\alpha^n(\infty)\right)^+\right\}_{n\in \NN}$ follows the same lines and hence is omitted. \end{proof}